morphware/service/README.md

 ## Description

-`service` is the back-end runtime that handles requests from the `../client` and interacts with the smart contracts in `../service`, in addition to seeding the models and datasets onto BitTorrent.

-It's current implementation is limited to handling the first event, `JobDescriptionPosted`.
-The other events are listed as follows:

-1. `JobDescriptionPosted`
-2. `AuctionEnded` (from: `AuctionFactory`)
-3. `UntrainedModelAndTrainingDatasetShared`
-4. `TrainedModelShared`
-5. `JobApproved`
+`service` contains the smart contracts that are not directly related to Morphware Token (i.e., `../token`).

+`JobFactory` is handles the majority of interaction with `../daemon`, while `VickreyAuction` is solely focused on the auction-process.

 ## Installation